pricardo03/azure-docs.es-es/articles/cognitive-services/Content-Moderator/video-moderation-api.md

 ### <a name="update-the-programs-using-statements"></a>Actualizar las instrucciones "using" del programa

-Modifique las instrucciones "using" del programa.
+Modifique las instrucciones using del programa.

     using System;
     using System.Linq;